 Alcohol, for example, inhibits the liver’s ability to produce digestive enzymes.
-This makes it difficult for the body to absorb proteins, fats, B vitamins and fat-soluble vitamins.
+This makes it difficult for the body to absorb proteins, fats, B vitamins, and fat-soluble vitamins.
 Lack of these nutrients leads to all sorts of health issues, including neurological, liver, cardiovascular and other problems.
 Digestive issues are often experienced during withdrawal and recovery as well.
-Including key nutrients and vitamins in your recovery program can improve your rate of recovery, and when you take the right vitamins for drug addiction, withdrawal is easier to tolerate, reducing the possibility for relapse.
+Including key nutrients and vitamins in your recovery program can improve your rate of recovery, and when you take the right vitamins for drug addiction, withdrawal is easier to tolerate, reducing the possibility of relapse.

 Signs of Malnutrition

 When your body can’t get the nutrients it needs, whether due to a poor diet or because the gastrointestinal tract is damaged, you start to suffer from malnutrition.
 Common symptoms of malnutrition, aside from weight loss, include:

 - Swollen or bleeding gums